danielabar/meblog/src/markdown/rails-dependent-destroy.md

 | 17       | :delete       | :restrict_with_exception |
 | 18       | :delete       | :restrict_with_error     |

+Let's try setting up each of these scenarios on the Book (belongs_to) and Author (has_many) models.
+Then for each scenario we'll try the following:
+1. Remove an author that has multiple books.
+2. Remove an author that that has a single book.
+3. Remove an author that has no books.
+4. Remove a book that belongs to an author that has other books.
+5. Remove a book that belongs to an author that only has that one book.

+In tests, use `destroy!` rather than `destroy`: "Instead of returning false on failure, it will raise ActiveRecord::RecordNotDestroyed"

 ### Scenario 1: dependent not specified on either side of relationship

 ```ruby
 class Book < ApplicationRecord
   belongs_to :author
   before_destroy :one_last_thing
   def one_last_thing
     puts "Book model #{id} will be destroyed"
   end